Skip to Content

 Rabo de toro or Spanish oxtail cooked in red wine & sherry until it is almost falling off the bone, I blend the sauce to create a thick gravy.

-I have instructions to cook this on the stovetop, in the oven and even in a slow cooker so you can take your choice!
+I have provided instructions to cook this recipe on the hob/stovetop, in the oven and even in a slow cooker, so you can take your choice.

-Like many cooks, I have a thing for what are often thought of as tougher and gnarly pieces of meat.
-Treat them well and cook them slowly and you will be rewarded with a ridiculous amount of flavour.
+Like many cooks, I have a thing for what are often thought of as tougher and gnarlier pieces of meat.
+Treat them well and cook them slowly, and you will be rewarded with a ridiculous amount of flavour.

 The two pieces of beef that stand out for me are the ox cheek that I use in this beef cheek ragu and oxtail.